 Experience the world’s most luxurious way to vacation.
 Create a free account to view availability and rates.

 Inspirato’s seven Nantucket homes dot the island, offering a quintessential all-American experience no matter where you go.
-Stay in Whitesail, Wayfarer, Quarterboard or Shearwater, walking distance from Nantucket Historic District’s quaint shops and restaurants.
+Stay in Whitesail and Quarterboard to be walking distance from Nantucket Historic District’s quaint shops and restaurants.
 Wayfarer and Shearwater are within two miles of downtown.

 An all-American island that’s attracted tourists for centuries, Nantucket—located 30 miles off the coast of Cape Cod—offers many ways to spend your days.
 Indulge in an exquisite seafood dinner.
-Explore on foot, bike or jeep the peaceful beaches that line the island's idyllic inlets and bays.
+Explore the peaceful beaches that line the island's idyllic inlets and bays on foot, bike, or Jeep.
 Try your hand at surf fishing.
-Or spend a long afternoon tracking the flight of coastal birds or disappearing between the pages of a book.
-The finest in spa services and athletic clubs are close at hand.
-And with one of the highest concentrations of pre-Civil War structures, you'll be roaming a living museum.
-Nantucket has all the creature comforts of the 21st century that today's jet-setters desire, wrapped in an elegant 19th-century package.
+Spend a long afternoon tracking the flight of coastal birds or disappearing between the pages of a book.

 Albacore Fishing Charters caters to experts with half-day fishing excursions and to beginning anglers with learning expeditions of 2.5 hours.
 Try catching a dinner of striped bass, cod and tuna.
 A few lucky lines have even caught blue sharks!